bigmlcom/bigmler/docs/index.rst

                                     name
 --output PREDICTIONS                Full path to a file to save predictions.
                                     If left unspecified, it will default to an auto-generated file created by BigMLer.
+It
+                                    overrides --output-dir
+--output-dir DIRECTORY              Directory where all the session files
---method METHOD                     Prediction method used: ``plurality``,
+                                    will be stored.
+It is overriden by --output --method METHOD                     Prediction method used: ``plurality``,
                                     ``"confidence weighted"``,
                                     ``"probability weighted"``, ``threshold``